| Nought can Deform the Human race|

 - Blade Hands is in addition incompatible with all types of shields and weapons.

-- Porcupine Form and Wisp Form are incompatible with all armour and jewellery.
+- Wisp Form is incompatible with all armour and jewellery.

 - Bat Form and Pig Form are incompatible with all armour (you can only wear amulets).

-- Spider Form, Ice Form, and Dragon Form are incompatible with all armour (you can only wear jewellery).
+- Spider Form, Ice Form, Hydra Form, and Dragon Form are incompatible with all armour (you can only wear jewellery).

 - Fungus Form is incompatible with all armour except headgear.